SPGryphons/GryphonCTF2018-Challenges/challenges/misc/MyName/README.md

 ## Question Text

+Everybody
+Has a name
+Some are different
+Some the same
+Some are short
+Some are long
+All are right
+None are wrong
+I like my name
+It's special to me
+It's exactly who I want to be!
+What's my name?

+*Creator - Va1aR (Joshua)

+## Setup Guide
+1. Run `./build.sh` in the service directory.

+## Solution

 This challenge requires the user to figure out the person's name correctly After entering the correct name, they will be able to retrive the flag